601-School District Curriculum and Instruction Goals

 5. a process to examine the equitable distribution of teachers and strategies to ensure children in low-income families, children in families of People of Color, and children in American Indian families are not taught at higher rates than other children by inexperienced, ineffective, or out-of-field teachers.

-7. an annual budget for continuing to implement the school district plan; and
+7. an annual budget for continuing to implement the school district plan.

 Adoption and Revision History |